orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.2.1/README.md

 ## Licence

- * Hardware in this repository is licenced under CERN OHL v1.2
+ * Hardware in this repository is licensed under CERN OHL v1.2
- * Gateware/Software/Firmware in this repository is licenced under MIT unless otherise indicated
+ * Gateware/Software/Firmware in this repository is licensed under MIT unless otherwise indicated

-## OSHW
+ ## Open Source Hardware
-    TBD, this board may require recertification with OSHWA.
+This board is an OSHWA approved design: [AU000015](https://certification.oshwa.org/au000015.html)